 Revised January 17, 2022

-How can you calm down an anxious bird?
+How can you calm down an nervous bird?
 There are many over the counter medications and methods that you can use to help make your parrot less fearful and nervous.
-But what works for one bird may not work for another, so it’s important to understand which products are most effective in dealing with anxious birds, as well as which products may not be effective and could even make your bird’s anxiety worse.
+But what works for one bird may not work for another, so it’s important to understand which products are most effective in dealing with nervous birds, as well as which products may not be effective and could even make your bird’s anxiety worse.
 In this article, I’ll provide some dos and don’ts on what to look out for when it comes to calming down anxious birds.

 A bird that is over-excited might be having a problem with calming.
 Birds are like any other animal.
 If they are not getting their needs met, they will become anxious.
 Your bird may need more toys or enrichment to keep him from feeling overwhelmed by his environment.
 He may need more time out of his cage so he can stretch his wings and get some exercise.